jruby/jruby/lib/ruby/truffle/jruby+truffle/README.md

 rbenv shell jruby-local # use your compiled JRuby jruby+truffle setup jruby+truffle run -S rspec -- spec --format progress # run all tests
-# you should see only few errors
+# you should see only a few errors
 ```